-Fault finding and diagnostics for programmable logic controllers (PLCs) training
+Fault Finding and Diagnostics for Programmable Logic Controllers (PLCs) training

 Automated factory systems are wide spread throughout industry and cover a huge variety of operations in all sorts of production line applications.
 Control of these production lines and associated systems that provide inputs to the finished product are complex and require both operators and maintenance personnel to have a good understanding of how they work.

-This two-day introduction to troubleshooting and fault diagnostics for programmable logic controllers (PLCs) at our Technology Training Centre in Aston, Birmingham will show delegates learn how to undertake routine diagnostics using the PLC to fault find machine and system breakdowns.
+This three-day introduction to troubleshooting and fault diagnostics for programmable logic controllers (PLCs) at our Technology Training Centre in Aston, Birmingham will show delegates learn how to undertake routine diagnostics using the PLC to fault find machine and system breakdowns.

 During the course the delegates will cover the following subject areas.

 - Hardware and software faults